fluxcd/notification-controller/docs/spec/v1beta1/event.md

 ## Rate limiting

-Events sent to the notification-controller are subject to rate limiting to reduce the amount of duplicate events sent by notification-controller.
+Events sent to the notification-controller are subject to rate limiting to reduce the amount of duplicate alerts sent by notification-controller.
 Events are rate limited based on its `InvolvedObject.Name`, `InvolvedObject.Namespace`, `InvolvedObject.Kind`, and `Message` and if present in the metadata `revision`.
 The interval of the rate limit is set by default to `5m` but can be configured with the `--rate-limit-interval` option.

 The event server exposes http request metrics to track the amount of rate limited events.
 The following promql will get the rate at which requests are rate limited.
 ```